Silv3rPRO/slate/source/includes/_otheractions.md

 function logToFile(file, text [, overwrite])
 ```

-Writes a string, a number, or a table of strings and/or numbers to file
+Writes a string, a number, or a table of strings and/or numbers to file.
 `Overwrite` is an optional parameter, and will append the line(s) if absent

 Files must be located in `PROShine-X.X.X.X/Logs`